BLOG

 Rating:3.83

 Hike through a diverse century-old second-growth forest with a dense canopy to the undeveloped shoreline of Lake Washington.
-This historic 316-acre state park, nestled in the midst of the Seattle metropolitan area, has playground facilities for children, picnic areas, trails for mountain bikers, and fields for sports teams as well.
+This historic 316-acre state park, nestled amid the Seattle metropolitan area, has playground facilities for children, picnic areas, trails for mountain bikers, and fields for sports teams as well.

 KIRKLAND